 Key Lime Coconut Cupcakes

-Shocking News Break: Autumn is not here yet.
+Shocking News Flash: Autumn is not here yet.

-Fall arrives September 22nd 2010.
+Fall arrives on September 22nd.
 So stop trying to lure me in with your comforting fall candles, warm cozy sweaters and fashionable boots.
-I’m not giving in.
-Most of all – I will not start cooking like its fall!
+I'm not giving in.
+Most of all, I will not start cooking like its fall!
 I refuse.
 We get like 12 months of winter here so I savor my summer recipes.
 I wont let them go!
-Not yet.
-And you can’t make me.
+Not yet, anyway.
+And you can't make me.

+Key Lime Coconut Cupcakes